TheUncannyScrub/Youtube-video-downloader/README.md

 #### Known Issues:
+- FFMPEG must be installed even when the No_FFMPEG flag is set.
+- Odd FileNames (This is known because I needed to escape some commonly used characters in the Title of the Video)

 #### Working on:
 - FFmpeg to not be required when not using it
-- Add A function to the app where it loads url's from a youtube playlist

 #### Fixed*:
 - FFmpeg is still required when not using ffmpeg to convert the files
 - FFmpeg must be installed at `C:/ffmpeg/bin/ffmpeg.exe`
 - Have an easier way to use FFmpeg when its installed
+- Add A function to the app where it loads url's from a youtube playlist